egrguric/slippages/pages/acknowledgements.md

 Lastly we thank composer and artist, Deborah Carruthers, for giving generously of her time, energy, and commitment to the success of the venture.
 Thank you, Deborah.

+### Funding

-Funding for the project ‘slippages’was provided by The Peter Wall Institute for Advanced Studies, the Canada Council of the Arts, and the Anne Kaplan Endowment, UBC Library.
+Funding for the project ‘slippages’ was provided by The Peter Wall Institute for Advanced Studies, the Canada Council of the Arts, and the Anne Kaplan Endowment, UBC Library.

-Funding for the website ‘slippages’ and digitization of ‘slippages’ resources was provided by the Anne Kaplan Endowment , UBC Library.
-The Anne Kaplan Endowment serves to support the work of Canadian women composers by accessioning primary, archival materials into UBC Library’s [Canadian Women Composers Archive Collection](http://rbscarchives.library.ubc.ca/index.php/canadian-women-composers-collection).
+Funding for the website ‘slippages’ and digitization of ‘slippages’ resources was provided by the Anne Kaplan Endowment, UBC Library.

+### Site

+This site is built using Wax, a minimal computing project led by MariiNyröpand currently maintained by MariiNyropand Alex Gil at Columbia University Libraries.

+Wax uses open source libraries and frameworks (including Jekyll, IIIF, OpenSeaDragon, Rake, and ElasticLunr) and builds upon work by software and data architects Peter Binkley, David Newbury, and others.

 [//]: # On this page only include logos for PWIAS, CC, UBC School of Music.
 Three footer bars: one with these logos, the one below for UBC Library, and the very bottom one for UBC.